PrincessDeSynk/blablaMessenger-DiscordTheme/README.md

 # blablaMessenger-DiscordTheme
-Based on the messenger from NIKKE
+A discord theme based on the messenging app from the game NIKKE: Goddess of Victory

+Screenshots: